mingwangrrc/WEBD-2008-Web-Development-2/README.md

 ### Software Use
 Ensure compliance with the licenses of all software used in this course.
 It is the responsibility of the user to adhere to these licenses.

+## Note

+The final CMS project, which accounts for 50% of your final grade, is not included in this repository to ensure that all students put in their effort to develop their own projects.
+If you are interested in viewing my final project, please contact me at mingwang@rrc.ca with your professor's email from this course for further discussion.

 ---